TheNetworkGuy/netbox-zabbix-sync/README.md

 --name netbox-zabbix-sync ghcr.io/thenetworkguy/netbox-zabbix-sync:main
 ```

-This should run a one-time sync, you can check the sync with
+This should run a one-time sync.
+You can check the sync with
 `docker logs netbox-zabbix-sync`.

-The image uses the default `config.py` for it's configuration, you can use a
+The image uses the default `config.py` for its configuration, you can use a
 volume mount in the docker run command to override with your own config file if
 needed (see [config file](#config-file)):